oscarsolis3301/Movie-Search/README.md

 # Movie-Search
-This will search for movies based on what the user enters.
+This program will search through a big list of movies, actors, genres, etc and look for what the user wants to find.